Dynamical Analysis of a Repeated Game with Incomplete Information

-Accordingly it is evident that one can go beyond $p=0.719$, but continuation requires an increasing amount of effort for a decreasing amount of improvement.
+We are confident that one can go beyond $p=0.719$, but continuation requires an increasing amount of effort for a decreasing amount of improvement.

-We conjecture the existence of a really critical point beyond which $\sigma^*$ would in general not be optimal. ``In general'', because as already noticed, and our scheme clearly shows, there are still special values beyond.
+We conjecture that $p_c$ is sharp in the sense that for $p>p_c$, $\sigma^*$ would in general not be optimal. ``In general'', because as already pointed out, \cite{HRSV} shows there are still special values beyond $p_c$ at which $\sigma^*$ is optimal.
 Quite surprisingly, we had to introduce tools from dynamical systems (thermodynamic formalism) to show the optimality of $\sigma^*$.
-The strategy of Player 2 to which $\sigma^*$ is the optimal response turns out to be a strategy that takes into account \emph{all} the past moves of Player 1, making it crucial to closely control the behaviour of the orbit of a certain dynamical system.
+The strategy of Una to which $\sigma^*$ is the optimal response turns out to be a strategy that takes into account the past moves of Ian since the last `reset' (time at which Ian's move made it possible to deduce the current state with certainty).
+Since the time since the last reset may be unbounded, we control the behaviour of the orbit of a certain dynamical system.
 However, the result relies, above all, on standard tools of game theory.